• Project Summary

 The PEA contained in the Slick Rock Technical Report is preliminary in nature and includes inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves.
 Accordingly, there is no certainty that the preliminary economic assessment will be realized.

 UEC acquired its initial interest in the Slick Rock Project in 2010 by staking 88 mineral load claims that had lapsed and acquiring additional mineral load claims from individuals in consideration for a 1% royalty interest.
-Since then, UEC has further expanded the project through additional staking.
+UEC subsequently expanded the project through additional staking.